 Also known as St. Mary's thistle or holy thistle, milk thistle is a herbaceous plant belonging to the Asteraceae family.
 Native to Mediterranean regions, the plant is characterized by its striking purple flowers and glossy green leaves, which are typically marked with milky white veins—hence its name.2

 According to folk tradition, milk thistle's characteristic violet flowers and white-veined leaves came from the Virgin Mary's milk.3

 Silymarin—which is actually a group of flavonolignans including silibinin, silidianin, and silicristin—exhibits significant antioxidant activity and is thought to be largely responsible for milk thistle’s noteworthy ability to support liver health.4

-Herbalists and healers have been using milk thistle to support physical health and well-being for over 2000 years.5 If this plant is new to you, you may be wondering, “what is milk thistle good for?”
-The following milk thistle health benefits give just a brief overview of the healing magic of this herbal ally.
+If this plant is new to you, you may be wondering, “what is milk thistle good for?”
+Herbalists and healers have been using this nourishing herb to support physical health and well-being for over 2000 years.5 The following milk thistle health benefits give just a brief overview of the healing magic of this herbal ally.

 What are the benefits of milk thistle?